A Beginner's Guide to Mixing Resin and Hardener

 The Resin Calculator tells you how much ArtResin you'll need

-💡TIP: Suggested amounts given on the Resin Calculator are based on a single layer.
-If you want a thicker coat, you will need more ArtResin to cover the same surface area, in order to do multiple pours.
+💡 TIP: Suggested amounts given on the Resin Calculator are based on a single layer.
+If you want a thicker coat, you will need more ArtResin to cover the same surface area.

 Step 2: Measure Your ArtResin Accurately